rsmets/github-actions-npm-deploy-example/README.md

 Hello.
 I Think this should work.
+It does!